1990 Gawkadal massacre: 19 January

-On the night 19 January 1990 (or the early morning of 20 January), Indian security forces conducted extensive house-to-house searches in Srinagar, in an effort to find illegal weapons and root out any hidden militants.

-Three hundred people were arrested, most of whom were later released.
+From the night of 19 January 1990 through the early morning hours of 20 January, Jammu and Kashmir Police and CRPF conducted house-to-house searches in Guru Bazar and Chotta Bazaar, a congested locality in downtown Srinagar, aiming to find illegal weapons or evidence of support for militants.
+Some 300 people are said to have been arrested, most of whom were later released.
+The daily Alsafa News quoted locals alleging that security forces had molested women under the guise of search operations.
 Both Jagmohan and Abdullah deny any involvement in the decision to carry out the raid.
 According to Manoj Joshi, the search was ordered by the police chiefs.

-The night of 19 January also saw the initiation of a mass revolt in the Kashmir valley.
+The events saw the initiation of a mass revolt in the Kashmir Valley.
 Various reports indicate that Kashmiri Muslims were out on the streets shouting anti-India, pro-Pakistan and Islamic slogans.
-Mosques crackled with loud speakers, issuing slogans and playing pre-recorded messages.
+Mosques crackled with loudspeakers in the middle of the night, issuing slogans and playing pre-recorded messages.
 India Today described the mood in the Valley as one of open defiance: "mobs challenged the gun, defying policemen to fire at them".
-They chanted slogans, "Indian dogs go back" and "Azadi ka matlab kya, La Ilahi lilillah [illallah]" ("What is freedom, Allah is the only god").
+They chanted slogans "Indian dogs go back" and "Azadi ka matlab kya, La Ilahi lilillah [illallah]" ("What is the meaning of freedom?
+It is Islamic State").

 20 January

 As word of the raids spread on 20 January 1990, crowds gathered outside the Divisional Commissioner's office in Srinagar to protest the 'atrocities', and were tear-gassed.
 Organisers fanned out through the city and massive processions were initiated by the evening.

-A curfew was imposed by night fall.
+A curfew was imposed by nightfall.

 21 January

+On 21 January 1990, as reports of arrests and alleged molestation in the Chotta Bazaar locality spread across Srinagar, thousands of people gathered to protest.
+Processions marched through various parts of the city, heading toward Chotta Bazaar.
+When the unarmed crowd reached the Gawkadal bridge, they were fired upon by the CRPF, resulting in the deaths of around 50 people and injuries to dozens of others.

-On the evening of 21 January, a large group of protesters shouting pro-independence slogans, reached Srinagar's wooden Gawkadal Bridge.
-According to the J & K police, on approaching the wooden bridge a large crowd of demonstrators started pelting stones, after which the security forces fired on the crowd, leading to the death of several protestors.
+According to the Jammu and Kashmir security forces, upon approaching the wooden bridge a large crowd of demonstrators allegedly started pelting stones, after which the security forces fired on the crowd, leading to the death of several protestors.
 The police record mentions that "on January 21, a big crowd raising anti-India slogans was heading towards Lal Chowk and the security forces tried to stop the crowd near Gawkadal.
-Instead of dispersing, the unruly crowd started pelting stones at government buildings and security force personnel."
+Instead of dispersing, the unruly crowd started pelting stones at government buildings and security force personnel.
+The report ends without mentioning anything about the massacre that became the turning point of militancy in Kashmir."

-Indian authorities put the official death toll for the massacre at 28.
-International human rights organisations and scholars estimate that at least 50, and likely over 100 protesters were killed—some by gunshot wounds, other by drowning after they jumped into the river in fear.
+Indian authorities initially put the official death toll for the massacre initially at between 21–28.
+Certain international human rights organisations and scholars, however, estimated that at least 50.
+Journalist Tavleen Singh stated that over 100 protesters were killed.
+Youth Forum for Kashmir put the number of fatalities as 55.